ligato/docs/docs/user-guide/concepts.md

 The orchestrator now connects to a Redis database.

-Another advantage is that to add support for a new KVDB, one need only write a plugin able to establish a connection to the desired KVDB and wire it up with the KVDB sync.
+Another advantage is that to add support for a new KV data store, one need only write a plugin able to establish a connection to this new data store and wire it up with KVDB sync.
 Pretty straightforward.

-### ETCD
+### etcd

 More information: [ETCD documentation][etcd-plugin]

-etcd is a distributed KV store that provides data read-write capabilities. etcd can be started on local machine in its own container with following command:
+etcd is a distributed KV data store that provides data read-write capabilities. etcd can be started on local machine in its own container with following command:
 ```bash
 sudo docker run -p 2379:2379 --name etcd --rm \
     quay.io/coreos/etcd:v3.1.0 /usr/local/bin/etcd \